SheffieldML/GPmat/matlab/readme.txt

 Version 0.15
 ------------

 Fixed inconsistencies in logdet and pdinv and corrected the amount of jitter that is added at first try.
 Placed the jitter addition in a new file jitChol which is called by both functions.

+Added kldivGaussian for computing Gaussian Kullback-Leibler divergences.

+Added deg2rad for converting degrees to radians.

 Version 0.142
 -------------